jamesgol/woocommerce-cart-stock-reducer/README.md

 ## Changelog ##
+### 3.05 ###
+* Ignore expired items when deciding earliest to expire item
+* Ensure actual stock levels are displayed on the backend
+* Fix styling of 'quantity in carts' column on the backend

 ### 3.00 ###
 * Set minimum WooCommerce version to 3.0
 * Change method that quantity in carts are calculated to be much more efficient (less queries)